randomtruffles/Dominion_League/resources.md

 ##### Reducing costs

-The cost in Coins of a card can't go below 0 Coins.
+The cost in $ of a card can't go below $0.
 The cost in Potion of a card can't go below 0 Potion; the cost in Debt of a card can't go below 0 Debt.

 #### Previous errata